Skip to main content

 Course Structure

-There will be three in-person lectures and one recitation (also known as lab) per week.
+There will be three in-person lectures (Oakland and Boston) or two in-person lectures (NYC and London) and one lab (also known as lab) per week.
 During the lectures (CS 2100) we will go over new content using lecture, live coding, discussion, and individual exercises.
-The recitation (CS 2101) will include individual exercises and an opportunity to begin homework with guidance and feedback from instructional staff.
-Recitations will be led by Lab Leader TAs.
+The lab (CS 2101) will include individual exercises and an opportunity to begin homework with guidance and feedback from instructional staff.
+Lab will be led by Lab Leader TAs.

 Students can register for any CS 2101 lab section on their campus.